Provable Offline Preference-Based Reinforcement Learning: Conclusions

 \section{Conclusions}

-We propose the first algorithm for offline RLHF with preferences over trajectories using general function approximation.
-Our algorithms leverage the classic maximum likelihood estimation, and work under the setting where offline data only provides partial coverage over some high quality policies, and transitions are unknown.
-We establish lower bounds that explain the differences between our RLHF model which uses trajectory-wise reward and standard RL which uses state-action wise rewards.
-Moreover, we extend our algorithm to the setting where preference is over actions.
+We propose the first algorithm for trajectory-wise PbRL with general function approximation and under partial coverage.
+We establish lower bounds that explain the differences between our PbRL model and standard RL with direct reward feedback.
+Moreover, we extend our algorithm to unknown transitions and to preference feedback over actions, all while maintaining strong guarantees under partial coverage.